-All Extension States are deemed requested (see, however, III, 12.1, 4th paragraph, regarding Euro-PCT applications) and are therefore indicated in the published application.
+Extension is deemed to be requested in respect of all Extension States (see, however, A-III, 12.1, 4th paragraph, regarding Euro-PCT applications), and this is indicated in the published application.
 These States, and those for which the extension fee has been paid, are indicated in the Register of European Patents and in the European Patent Bulletin.